Oak Timber Properties: Strength, Durability & Applications for DIY and Professional Projects

 Introduction to Oak Timber

-Common oak species include:
+Common oak species you'll encounter include:

 Physical Properties of Oak Timber